 If the student does not pass one or more of the sections of the TSI Assessment, the student may choose to retest at any time.

 Take the TSI Assessment at a college near you.

 - Not all colleges will test individuals who are not their students, but many will.
 Therefore, consult nearby institutions to determine their policy.
 The Pre-Assessment Activity (PAA) is linked with the TSI at the institution at which you are testing.
 After taking both the PAA and TSI at that testing location, go to our authorization link on ASAP, fill out the necessary information, and submit.
-There is a $20 fee for each request to download scores.
 You will be asked for the following information:

 - All students must give us permission to download scores by filling out the authorization form on ASAP under Student Services and then under the Testing Services Link.

 - Allow three business days for your request to be processed.
 Requests cannot be processed overnight, on holidays or weekends, so plan ahead and your scores should be in the student system for course registration.

 UTSA students can register for the TSI Assessment by logging into their ASAP accounts.
 You must be a UTSA student and have completed the Pre-Assessment Activity in order to register for a TSI Assessment at UTSA.